Annual buzzword selection highlights changes in China, world

 BEIJING, Dec.
 20 (Xinhua) -- Multiple organizations in China released the most popular Chinese characters and phrases of 2024 on Friday, offering insight into the evolving trends of the country and the world.

-On the list of 2024 buzzwords for China, the character "zhi", or "intelligence" in English, and the term "new quality productive forces" claimed the top spots for their respective categories.
+The top ten domestic buzzwords feature five Chinese characters for "integration," "intelligence," "new," "safety," and "stability" as well as the terms of "new-quality productive force," "Black Myth: Wukong," "work fatigue," "low-altitude economy" and "digital transformation."

-Also featured are characters related to integration, safety, and stability, along with expressions like "Black Myth: Wukong," the internationally acclaimed Chinese video game, and "smell of work," a social media term that describes a state of fatigue, mental exhaustion, and loss of interest in life resulting from long working hours.
+These buzzwords refer to various dimensions of China's domestic society, ranging from its integrated and innovative development powered by new-quality productive forces and digital transformation, to cultural and economic phenomena in 2024 such as video game hit "Black Myth: Wukong" and its burgeoning low-altitude economy including drone deliveries.

-For global buzzwords, the list included "election," "war," "change," "Paris Olympics," "Global South," "Artificial Intelligence," and "Large Language Model."
+The top ten global buzzwords are characters for "election," "war," "change," "turbulence" and "nuclear" and the terms of "Paris Olympics," "Global South," "Artificial Intelligence," "drones" and "Large Language Model."

 The lists were compiled using an algorithm that analyzed a corpus of Chinese characters along with public recommendations, with final results confirmed by experts and researchers.